danilosierrac/gilbert-index/_posts/2017-04-02-calling-bullshit.md

 * If a financial advisor tries to downplay the importance of investment costs on your overall portfolio return, you know to call bullshit.

+* If a financial product is advertised on TV, you know to call bullshit (except in rare cases).

 * If an investment manager tries to convince you his investment strategy can “beat the market,” you know to call bullshit.

 * If a banker tells you debt does not make your financial life amazingly more complicated, you know to call bullshit.